NullOperatorr/port-scanning-pcap-analysis/README.md

 The objective of this investigation is to analyze the provided Wireshark PCAP file, identify relevant Indicators of Compromise (IOCs), and assess whether the observed behavior represents malicious activity.

 ---

+## Incident Scenario

+As a SOC analyst, the investigation focuses on answering the following questions:

+- What caused the suspicious activity?
+- Which host initiated the activity?
+- Which host was targeted?
+- Which ports and services were targeted?
+- What scanning technique was used?
+- Was the activity successful?
+- Is there evidence of exploitation or follow-on activity?
+- Does the activity represent a True Positive or False Positive?